 If you’re still debating on keeping an Australian Shepherd, research is very important.
 Most people already know that Aussies are lively, energetic and hard-working.
 But how do their intelligence compare to other breeds?

 So, are Australian Shepherds smart?
 Australian Shepherds are highly intelligent dogs.
 In fact, they’re tied for the 66th smartest dog breed for obedience & working intelligence.
 And although they’re classified as a breed with “average” intelligence, they make up for it with high instinctive and adaptive intelligence.

-Many dog owners reference Coren’s list of dog intelligence to judge how smart a dog breed is.
-However, following the list may not always be the best way to gauge a dog’s smarts, especially with the Australian Shepherd.
+Many dog owners reference Coren’s list of dog intelligence.
+However, it may not always be the best way to gauge a dog’s IQ, especially with the Australian Shepherd.
 Let’s see why they’re smarter than you think.

 RECOMMENDED: The Owner’s Guide to Australian Shepherds

 Table of Contents

 Measuring Aussie Intelligence

 Australian Shepherds are smart.
 But Coren’s intelligence test isn’t a good indicator of their true IQ.
 To understand why Aussies were ranked so low, we must first understand how Coren measured dog intelligence.

 Stanley Coren is a pHD and canine psychologist from the University of British Columbia.
 With the help of 199 obedience trial judges from North America, he had hundreds of dog breeds tested based off his criteria.